Spain

 F) GPX files available on request

-G) Airport transfer on scheduled arrival day from Malaga airport (AGP)
+G) Group airport transfer on scheduled arrival day from Malaga airport (AGP)

-H) Airport transfer on scheduled departure day to Almeria airport (LEI)
+H) Group airport transfer on scheduled departure day to Malaga airport (AGP)

 I) Financial Protection through ABTOT